B-Interactive/cloudflare-stream-wordpress/README.md

     ![The Require Signed URLs toggle on a video in the Cloudflare dashboard](https://user-images.githubusercontent.com/16984998/166195689-f52c48c6-86f4-40c5-8e96-b9f6ae5790d0.png)

 5. **Check each video's allowed origins.** Uploads made through the plugin are restricted to the host from your WordPress home URL only, which means `example.com` does not also cover `www.example.com`, and staging or CDN hostnames are not included.
-Add any additional hosts on the same Cloudflare video settings screen, and keep the list as tight as you can — it stops a valid playback token being replayed on someone else's page.
+Add any additional hosts on the same Cloudflare video settings screen, and keep the list as tight as you can: it stops a valid playback token being replayed on someone else's page.

     ![The Allowed Origins field on a video in the Cloudflare dashboard](https://user-images.githubusercontent.com/16984998/166195828-80c23260-fc02-47bb-89b1-ceb8a4217638.png)

 ### On your server

 6. **Mind your page caches.** The signed URL, playback token and all, is written into the page HTML, so a full-page cache that outlives the token will hand every visitor the same URL, or an expired player once it lapses.
-The plugin marks front-end responses containing a Stream embed as uncacheable for common WordPress caches and sends no-cache headers, but you must still keep any external HTML cache TTL (for example Cloudflare's own HTML caching) no longer than your expiration setting.
+The plugin marks front-end responses containing a Stream embed as uncacheable for common WordPress page caches and sends no-cache headers.
+That only covers WordPress and caches that honour those signals.
+A reverse proxy, CDN, or host-level HTML cache in front of WordPress can still store the page after the token inside it has expired.
+Exclude pages that embed Stream videos from any external full-page cache, or keep those caches shorter than your signed URL expiration.
+Site Health includes a **Cloudflare Stream signed embeds and page cache** check when signed URLs are on and a page cache appears to be active.

 ## Adding videos